World War Three (Doctor Who): Production

 According to Russell T Davies (among others), this episode was called "Aliens of London, Part Two" until the last minute, when the name was changed to "World War 3", soon amended to "World War Three".
 The Telos Publishing Ltd. book Back to the Vortex cites "10 Downing Street" as another working title.
 This decision has proved to be a precedent, as in the original series all multi-episode stories shared a title from "The Savages" onwards.
 All multi-episode stories in the new series have continued to have individual titles except "The End of Time" and "Spyfall".

 Cast notes

 Lachele Carl reappears as the American reporter seen in "Aliens of London".
-She is later seen in "The Christmas Invasion", "The Sound of Drums", "The Poison Sky", "Turn Left", "The Stolen Earth" and the Sarah Jane Adventures story Revenge of the Slitheen.
+She is later seen in "The Christmas Invasion", "The Sound of Drums", "The Poison Sky", "Turn Left", "The Stolen Earth", "The End of Time", "The Giggle" and the Sarah Jane Adventures story Revenge of the Slitheen.
 In "Turn Left," it is revealed that her name is Trinity Wells.
 She also appeared in the spin-off Torchwood, in the five-episode serial Children of Earth.